samebchase/patat/README.md

     > * once
 ```

-Another way to break up slides is to use a pagraph only containing three dots
+Another way to break up slides is to use a paragraph only containing three dots
 separated by spaces.
 For example, this slide has two pauses:

 ```markdown